istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 company may already have such a proxy in place and all the applications within the organization may be required to direct their traffic through it.

 This example shows how to enable access to an external HTTPS proxy.
-Since access to HTTPS proxies is performed by the HTTP [CONNECT](https://tools.ietf.org/html/rfc7231#section-4.3.6) method, configuring traffic to an external HTTPS proxy is different from configuring traffic to external HTTP and HTTPS services.
+Since applications use the HTTP [CONNECT](https://tools.ietf.org/html/rfc7231#section-4.3.6) method to establish connections with HTTPS proxies, configuring traffic to an external HTTPS proxy is different from configuring traffic to external HTTP and HTTPS services.

 ## Before you begin